-\$PASHS,PPO,c
+\$PASHS,PPO,c[,f1]

-This command enables/disables point positioning mode, where c is Y (enable) or N (disable).
+This command enables/disables point positioning mode, where c is Y (enable) or N (disable) and [f1] is the horizontal velocity threshold in meters per second.
 Point positioning is an averaging algorithm that improves the stand-alone accuracy of a static point after about 4 hours.
+If PPO is enabled, when the horizontal velocity falls below the threshold, the A12 assumes that the receiver is stationary and begins averaging computed positions.
+The default for horizontal velocity threshold is 0.04 meters per second.

-Example: Enable point positioning:
+Example: Enable point positioning and set horizontal velocity threshold to 1.0 meter per second:

-\$PASHS,PPO,Y <Enter>
+\$PASHS,PPO,Y,1.0 <Enter>